kenjennings/Atari-Breakout76/README.md

 **IMPLEMENTATION**

 The Atari is a highly flexible system and lends itself to creative thinking.
-The playfield display is completely programmable allowing a game to mix graphics and text modes at any vertical position of the screen, and even specify that no bitmapped or character graphics displayed.
-Screen memory on adjacent lines need not be contiguous in memory.
+The playfield display is completely programmable allowing a game to mix graphics and text modes and blank lines at any vertical position of the screen.
+Graphics and text on adjacent lines need not be contiguous in memory.

 A desired visual affect can be achieved via multiple methods with pros and cons for each:  Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics depending on geometry, animation, and how well the intended solution fits the architecture of the display method.
 A choice for one implementation method can affect what is chosen for other areas on the screen.